|

 - FERI:

-Pet form of Hungarian Ferenc, meaning "free."
+Pet form of Hungarian Ferenc, meaning "French."

-(Ferkó): Pet form of Hungarian Ferenc, meaning
+- FERKÓ: Pet form of Hungarian Ferenc, meaning

-- FERMIN:
+- FERMÍN:

-Spanish name derived from Latin Firminus,
+Spanish form of Latin Firminus,

 meaning "firm, steadfast."

-- FERNAN
+- FERNÁN:

-(Fernán): Abbreviated form of Spanish Fernando,
+Short form of Spanish Fernándo,

 - FERNAND:

-French form of Visigothic Ferdinand, meaning
+French form of Spanish Fernándo, meaning

-- FERNANDO:
+- FERNÁNDO:

-Spanish form of Visigothic Ferdinand,
+Spanish form of Visigothic Frithnanth,

-(Fernăo): Portuguese form of Visigothic Ferdinand,
+- FERNÃO: Portuguese form of

 - FEROX:

-Latin name meaning "the arrogant/obstinate one."
+Latin name meaning "the arrogant one" or "the obstinate

-- FEROZE:
+- FEROZE

-Variant of Persian Firuz, meaning
+Arabic Firuz, meaning

 - FERRAN: